douglashill/KeyboardKit/README.md

 ## Requirements

-KeyboardKit supports iOS 12.0 onwards on iPad, iPhone and Mac Catalyst (both scaled and optimised). tvOS is not supported.
-The latest Xcode 12.x is required.
+Xcode 13 is required.
+KeyboardKit supports iOS 12 onwards on iPad, iPhone and Mac Catalyst (both scaled and optimised). tvOS is not supported.

-⚠️ Xcode 13 (iOS 15 SDK) should not be used yet because the new UIKit focus system takes precedence over key commands, which means arrow keys will not work with KeyboardKit.
-Work is in progress integrating with the focus system.
-If you want a quick fix for arrow keys not working in table views and collection views when using the iOS 15 SDK, please use the `xcode13` branch.

 Both Swift and Objective-C apps are supported.
 Since KeyboardKit is implemented in Swift, it’s not possible subclass KeyboardKit classes from Objective-C. However all other features of KeyboardKit are available to Objective-C apps.